 Before we start, we always call OKIE 811.
 Even though we aren’t technically digging a new hole, we play it safe because we never know if there’s a buried utility line close enough to matter.

 We never know how easy or hard the removal will be until we get started.
 Some of the storm shelters we’ve dealt with have been pretty tough.
 Most of the time we can collapse it with the backhoe, but sometimes we need the help of a jackhammer.

-Once we get the top and sides of the shelter collapsed, we bring in fill dirt to fill in the hole.
+Once we get the shelter collapsed, we bring in fill dirt to fill in the hole.
 Depending on the size of the storm shelter, this can be anywhere from 1-5 loads.
 Some homeowners opt to use a nicer dirt, like top soil, on the very top layer once the hole is filled in.
 It’s completely optional, but it is something that we do offer.